readthedocs/readthedocs.org/docs/development/search.rst

     ./manage.py reindex_elasticsearch

+For performance optimization, we implemented our own version of management command rather than the built in management command provided by the `django-elasticsearch-dsl`_ package.

 Auto Indexing
 ^^^^^^^^^^^^^
 By default, Auto Indexing is turned off in development mode.
 To turn it on, change the